-How to Audit Smart Contracts and Why It’s Important
+Smart Contract Audit Process and Why It’s Important

-Since that time, companies have paid greater attention to identifying and addressing weaknesses in the blockchain system.
-If your business relies on blockchain, you also need to perform the smart contract audit to mitigate security risks associated with the SC use and protect users’ data and money.
-This article written by 4IRE examines the process of auditing SCs and describes how to conduct it and why it is essential.
+If your business relies on blockchain, you also need to perform the smart contract audit to mitigate security risks associated with smart contract use and protect users’ data and money.
+This article written by 4IRE examines the process of auditing smart contracts and describes how to conduct it and why it is essential.

 What Is Smart Contract Audit and Why It Is Important?